 - Try setting an alarm on your phone to remind yourself to drink once an hour.
 That’s also a great time to get up a stretch, if you work a sedentary job.

 - Food counts for 20 to 30 percent of our water intake.
 Eat fruits and vegetables that are rich in water content.

 - Consider adding cool mist humidifiers to your workspace, or exploring a more industrial option with your office manager.
 Unsure how humid your space is?
 A hygrometer tool can test the air for a little as $10.

 - Hold a winter health fair!
-Educate your team about the importance of hydration and exercise, and the dangers of winter dehydration.
+Educate your team about the importance of hydration and exercise (only 23% of American’s get enough exercise on a daily basis), and the dangers of winter dehydration.
 Offer water bottles, moisturizing lotions, or unscented lip balms as giveaways.